skip to main content

 How should I prepare?

-Several days before the procedure, you will have an office consultation with the interventional radiologist who will perform your procedure.
+Several days before the procedure, you will have a clinic consultation with the interventional radiologist who will perform your procedure.

-Prior to your procedure, your doctor may test your blood to check your kidney function and to determine if your blood clots normally.
+Prior to your procedure, your blood may be tested to determine how well your liver and kidneys are functioning and whether your blood clots normally.

 Tell your doctor about recent illnesses or other medical conditions.

-Women should always tell their doctor and technologist if they are pregnant.
-Doctors will not perform many tests during pregnancy to avoid exposing the fetus to radiation.
-If an x-ray is necessary, the doctor will take precautions to minimize radiation exposure to the baby.
-See the Safety in X-ray, Interventional Radiology and Nuclear Medicine Procedures page for more information about pregnancy and x-rays.
+Women should always inform their physician and x-ray technologist if there is any possibility that they are pregnant.
+Many imaging tests are not performed during pregnancy so as not to expose the fetus to radiation.
+If an x-ray is necessary, precautions will be taken to minimize radiation exposure to the baby.
+See the Radiation Safety page for more information about pregnancy and x-rays.

-You will be given a sedative prior to the procedure.
+You may be given a sedative prior to or during your treatments.
 You will receive specific instructions on eating and drinking before the procedure and will need to have a relative or friend accompany you and drive you home afterward.

-The nurse will give you a gown to wear during the procedure.
+You will be given a gown to wear during the procedure.

 What does the equipment look like?

-This exam typically uses a radiographic table, one or two x-ray tubes, and a video monitor.
-Fluoroscopy converts x-rays into video images.
-Doctors use it to watch and guide procedures.
-The x-ray machine and a detector suspended over the exam table produce the video.
+The equipment typically used for this examination consists of a radiographic table, one or two x-ray tubes and a television-like monitor in the examining room.
+Fluoroscopy, which converts x-rays into video images, is used to watch and guide progress of the procedure.
+The video is produced by the x-ray machine and a detector that is suspended over a table on which the patient lies.

-A catheter is a long, thin plastic tube that is considerably smaller than a "pencil lead."
-It is about 1/8 inch in diameter.
+A catheter is a long, thin plastic tube that is considerably smaller than a “pencil lead”, or approximately 1/8 inch in diameter.

-This procedure may use other equipment, including an intravenous line (IV), ultrasound machine and devices that monitor your heart beat and blood pressure.
+Oher equipment that may be used during the procedure includes an intravenous line (IV), ultrasound machine and devices that monitor your heart beat and blood pressure.

 How does the procedure work?